By David H. Rahm, M.D.

 Stop Smoking and Avoid Cigarette Smoke.
 Heavy smokers get more severe colds and more frequent ones.
 Smoking increases the risk of infections by making structural changes in the respiratory tract and decreasing immune response.
 If you work or live in close quarters with a smoker, this increases your risk for developing a respiratory infection.

 Watch the Alcohol Intake.
 While an occasional glass of wine imparts health benefits, heavy alcohol use suppresses the immune system.
-Drinking in moderation is one drink a day for women or two drinks a day for men.

 Eat a Nutritious Diet.
 Good nutrition is one of the most important factors to maintaining a healthy, balanced immune system.
 Eating plenty of fruits and vegetables ensures that your body gets the vitamins, minerals, antioxidants and phytochemicals necessary to fend off bacteria, viruses and other pathogens.
 Eat a wide variety of colored produce.
 Foods that are loaded with immune boosting nutrients include citrus fruits, bell peppers, sweet potatoes, dark leafy greens, cruciferous vegetables (broccoli, kale, Brussels sprouts, cauliflower), mushrooms and garlic.